CiscoDevNet/NX-SDK/README.md

 ## 6. Running Custom Application in Switch
-  - To run the custom Application using NxSDK in the switch, as a prerequisite enable
+  - To run the custom Application using NX-SDK in the switch, as a prerequisite enable

     ```
       switch(config)# feature nxsdk